-Valid values for the SDIAddress are 0 through 9, a through z, and A through Z; alphabetical characters need to be enclosed in quotation marks (for example, "A").
-Also enclose the SDICommand in quotation marks as shown.
+Valid values for the SDIAddress are 0 through 9, A through Z, and a through z; alphabetical characters need to be enclosed in quotes (for example, "A").
+Also enclose the SDICommand in quotes as shown.
 The Destination parameter must be an array.
-The required number of values in the array depends on the command; see Table 8-1 (p.
-12).
+The required number of values in the array depends on the command (see Table 8-1 (p.
+12)).

-FillNAN and WaitonTimeout are optional parameters (refer to CRBasic Editor help for more information).
+FillNAN and WaitonTimeout are optional parameters (refer to CRBasic Help for more information).